nico-amsterdam/pop3mail/README.md

 ## Before you start

 - This program reads from a POP3 mail server, which means that it can only download mail from the inbox folder.
 If you want to access other folders you will need an IMAP client.
-- Big attachments requires BIG memory.
-Decoding an attachment of 12 MB can consume 80 MB of RAM.
+- Handling big attachments requires some processing memory.
+Normally the program needs about 30Mb RAM, but to process an email with attachments it temporary needs 3 till 4 times of the total size of the email attachments as additional memory.
-  Elixir programmers can replace the default Pop3mail.Base64Decoder with their own.
+- Elixir programmers can replace the default Pop3mail.Base64Decoder with their own.
 - On linux when there is not enough memory, the program will end as 'Killed.'
   It's killed by the OOM Killer.
 Run dmesg to see the log message.
 - On windows when there is not enough memory the program get stuck, or worse windows get stuck.